sam-huckaby/calfeine/README.md

 1. Server reads `files.site` on startup and loads allowed filenames
 2. Only files with `.html`, `.ico`, or `.png` extensions are allowed
-3. Each HTTP request is checked against the whitelist
+3. Each HTTP request is checked against the list of allowed files
-4. If the file is whitelisted and exists, it's served with proper MIME type
+4. If the file is allowed and exists, it's served with proper MIME type
 5. Otherwise, returns 404 Not Found

 ## Security

 - **No directory traversal**: Paths are validated before serving
-- **Explicit whitelist**: Files must be explicitly listed to be served
+- **Explicit allow**: Files must be explicitly listed to be served
 - **Extension validation**: Only approved file types are served
 - **No SSL/TLS yet**: This is an HTTP-only server (for now)